FlowFX/flowfx.de/content/_index.md

 ### Music

-I play the trombone in the Reggae and Ska band _The Uplifters & Block Ice Horn Section_ from Freiburg.
+I play the trombone in the Reggae and Ska band [_The Uplifters & Block Ice Horn Section_](https://theuplifters.de/konzerte) from Freiburg, and the [_The Offbeat Service_](https://www.instagram.com/theoffbeatservice/) from Worms.

-You'll find our next gigs at [theuplifters.de/konzerte](https://theuplifters.de/konzerte).

 ### Training

-I run, I train with kettlebells, and I do CrossFit at the awesome [muskeltiere](https://www.muskeltiere-sport.de/) gym in the Jungbusch.
+At any time I train one or more of either running, kettlebelling, heavy club swinging, [CrossFit](https://www.muskeltiere-sport.de/), strength training, body building, or rucking.

 ### Coding